rit-wisp-lab/pq-v2verifier/README.md

 This is a preliminary version of PQ-V2Verifier, an extension of [V2Verifier](https://github.com/twardokus/v2verifier) that enables experimentation with post-quantum (PQ) authentication algorithms and protocols for vehicle-to-vehicle (V2V) communication.
+Please note that over the next few months, PQ-V2Verifier will be integrated with [V2Verifier](https://github.com/twardokus/v2verifier), our main V2V security testbed project.

-This repository is made available as part of an artifact submission to the 2024 Network and Distributed System Security Symposium (NDSS), associated with the following paper:
+This artifact repository is made available as part of an artifact submission to the 2024 Network and Distributed System Security Symposium (NDSS), associated with the following paper:

 Geoff Twardokus, Nina Bindel, Hanif Rahbari, and Sarah McCarthy, "When Cryptography Needs a Hand: Practical Post-Quantum Authentication for V2V Communications," _Network and Distributed System Security Symposium (NDSS 2024)_, San Diego, CA, Feb.
 2024.